dtcooper/raspotify/README.md

 #CACHE_ARGS="--cache /var/cache/raspotify"
 ```

-After editing restart the daemon by running `sudo systemctl restart raspotify`.
+After editing restart the daemon by running: `sudo systemctl restart raspotify`

 ## Building the Package Yourself

 All that's required is [Docker](https://www.docker.com/) on a \*nix system with
 [git](https://git-scm.com/) and [Make](https://www.gnu.org/software/make/).
 It
-can built on any amd64 platform that runs docker using Raspberry Pi's cross-compiler
+can be built on any amd64 platform that runs docker using Raspberry Pi's
-(tested on Ubuntu 16.04 LTS and macOS El Capitan).
+cross-compiler (tested on Ubuntu 16.04 LTS and macOS El Capitan).

 ```
 git clone https://github.com/dtcooper/raspotify